Bhogeswar Baruah: Legacy and recognition

+Balendra Mohan Chakravarty stated that Baruah was a "pioneer" of Assamese sport, citing his status as the first Assamese athlete to win an international gold medal.
+A statue of Baruah was unveiled on 3 September 2016, which is located at the banks of the Sibsagar Borpukhuri.
+The Indian Express reported that when he won a gold medal in 1966, "people all over India wondered who he was", but that he subsequently became a "household name" and an "icon" in Assam.

 In 2021, the Assam government under Chief Minister Himanta Biswa Sarma announced that Baruah's birthday would be celebrated as sports day in Assam.
-On 3 September 2021, at the Sports Pension Awards Ceremony, Baruah was one of the 13 recipients which Sarma formally handed over pension sanction letters to.
+On 3 September 2021, at the Sports Pension Awards Ceremony, Baruah was one of the 13 recipients to whom Sarma formally presented pension sanction letters to.
 Governor Jagadish Mukhi and ministers Bimal Bora and Parimal Suklabadiya were also present at the ceremony.
-Sarma said that Baruah's life and achievement would continue to inspire upcoming generations.

-In July 2025, Union Minister and president of the Assam Olympic Association Sarbananda Sonowal announced that a national sports award would created in honour of Baruah.
-Sonowal stated that "legendary achievements" of Baruah represented the "spirit of perseverance and pride of our athletes", and that they intended to keep the legacy alive for "generations to come".
+In July 2025, Union Minister and president of the Assam Olympic Association Sarbananda Sonowal announced that a national sports award would be created in honour of Baruah.
 In August, in an event attended by Sports minister Nandita Garlosa, the trophy was unveiled in a ceremony.
-On the Abhiruchi sports day in 2025, Himanta Biswa Sarma formally renamed the Sarusajai sports complex as the Arjun Bhogeswar Baruah sports complex, describing Baruah as a "living legend" who continued to inspire the "sporting fraternity".
-The first ever Bhogeswar Baruah national sports awards were held the same day at the Srimanta Sankardeva International Auditorium, where Sarma stated that Baruah was a "trailblazer who proved that determination and discipline can take Assamese talent to the world stage."
-Sarma also described him as "true icon of Indian athletics", and asserted that his "dedication and discipline" would continue to "inspire generations".
+On the Abhiruchi sports day in 2025, Himanta Biswa Sarma formally renamed the Sarusajai sports complex as the Arjuna Bhogeswar Baruah sports complex.
+The inaugural Bhogeswar Baruah national sports awards were held the same day at the Srimanta Sankardeva International Auditorium.

 Honours

 Awards

-Over Baruah's career, he has received numerous awards:
+Over Baruah's career, he has received awards including the following: